 The College will measure satisfactory academic progress for all students, not just students who apply for financial aid.
 The Financial Aid office will measure progress at the end of each term for all students who are enrolled in credit classes and when transfer work is evaluated.
 The College expects all students to be in compliance with the academic requirements for receiving financial aid at the time they receive aid.

 The Financial Aid office will determine the total number of hours a student has attempted.
 Courses for which a student has received an incomplete, from which a student has withdrawn, has repeated, or are college preparatory classes will be counted in the total.
-Once a student has attempted 90 hours, the student is ineligible to receive further consideration for financial aid.
-During the last term in which the student will reach the 90-hour limit, the student may receive aid for the number of hours for which they are enrolled.
+Once a student has exceeded the maximum time frame, the student is ineligible to receive further consideration for financial aid.
+During the last term in which the student will reach the maximum time frame, the student may receive aid for the number of hours for which they are enrolled.

 Transfer Students